othomantegazza/sunday-blues/content/post/2019-05-12-green-revolution-basics.md

 ---
-title: "A fixed point in time: The green revolution of agriculture"
+title: "The cultural heritage of the green revolution, we are still struggling to cope with"
 Author: "Otho Mantegazza.
 1 of ?"
 draft: true
 summary: "During the green revolution the developed countries exported the model of intensive agriculture in the rest of the world.
 Some argue that many were fed and saved from starving.
 Others argue that this model caused vast environmental and societal damages.
 For sure, the green revolution was a point of breaking changes in agriculture and society.
-Some that we are still coping to deal with today."
+Some that changes, we are still struggling to deal with today."
 ---

 In the 20th century, the developed countries defined the model of intensive agriculture.
 This model is based on maximizing immediate weight yield by applying mechanical, chemical and genetic technologies to the field.
 Intensive agriculture was then exported to the developing countries starting from the 1950.
 This technology transfer effort is known as the green revolution.